basement structural warranty

 3. If you are told not to follow BS8102:2022, by being told to put in a sump and internal drainage system, then the person or body directing you to cover leaks over must justify why and how their alternative to the Approved Document will satisfy Building Regulation C2.

 4. The new Building Safety Act 2022 makes the client or developer primarily responsible for meeting all requirements of build quality.
-The client or developer remain responsible for mistakes or omissions by their design team and their workforce, to make the client choose very carefully.
+The client or developer remain responsible for mistakes or omissions by their design team and their workforce.
+The client should choose very carefully.

 5. The new procedures of building control will leave an audit trail so that if any building regulation is breached, the client or developer will be prosecuted and be held mostly to blame.
 Their principle designer or main contractor might also face criticism, rebuke, or sanctions from the new Building Safety Regulator.